Spartronics4915/2019-DeepSpace/DrivetrainCharacterization.md

   line through our data.
 It is quite common to filter out "weird" values usually on the front-end of the data collection in order to get a better fit for the main portion of the curve.
-Intuitively we don't want the non-linear forces associated with getting going to distort our linear approximation whilst in motion.
+Intuitively we don't want the non-linear forces associated with getting-going to distort our linear approximation for typical motion.
 * In order to estimate the Ka term, we run another test.
 Here we apply an instantaneous voltage request of, say .5 (ie 6 Volts) for 2 seconds and measure how the velocity changes over time.
 We obtain an acceleration